YashKumarYK/Implementation-From-Scratch/README.md

 # Implementation-From-Scratch

-1. Linear regression us implemented without using the Sklearn and Numpy library.
+1. Linear regression has been implemented without using the Sklearn and Numpy library.